stenglein-lab/MIP_280A4_Fall_2022/exercises/download_exercise.md

 We will download the dataset using the `fastq-dump` tool, part of the [SRA toolkit](https://trace.ncbi.nlm.nih.gov/Traces/sra/sra.cgi?view=toolkit_doc).
 We included the SRA toolkit in the conda environment we created earlier.

-To run `fasta-dump`, you just need to specify the accession (the SRR#) of the dataset you want.
+To run `fastq-dump`, you just need to specify the accession (the SRR#) of the dataset you want.
 Recall that our accession is SRR1984309.
 The `--split-files` option of the command will create 2, synchronized files for the paired reads

 ```
 # download the data from the SRA